-Kraft is also acting entrepreneurial, so we felt it was a good opportunity to encourage more brand bravery, and asked for predictions on what's critical to new tool that allows us to fit the methodology to the strategic and creative need versus asking the strategy and creative to fit the research methodology."
+Kraft is also acting entrepreneurial, so we felt it was a good opportunity to encourage more brand brayery, and asked for predictions on what's critical to get right in 2015.
+Here's a wish list:

 Kraft CMO Tony Matta sees a need to return to the roots of marketing - adding value via ideas: "In 2014, CPG food showed slowing growth, despite investment in driving prices down to deliver value.
 In 2015, big CPG will need to be more inventive in how value is delivered, getting beyond discounting, and reinvesting in marketing, innovation and product benefits that the consumer will pay for."